Warning: The information here applies to ansible version

 tmp_list.append(task)

-when applied to the file lib/ansible/playbook/block.py
+return tmp_listwhen applied to the file lib/ansible/playbook/block.py it allows running of

 specific tags on dynamic includes, like so;